What is At-Home Artificial Insemination?

 Many couples are hesitant to try IUI or IVF at a clinic.
 You may worry about the costs associated with traditional fertility treatments or harbor concerns about the intimacy of conceiving in a doctor’s office.
 Whatever the reason, you may be interested in trying at-home artificial insemination before turning to treatments like IUI or IVF.

 If you are interested in trying at-home artificial insemination, you should know that at-home artificial insemination has a relatively low success rate.
 That being said, there are many ways you can increase your chances of conceiving through at-home artificial insemination.
 Here are some of the steps you might take to ensure that your at-home fertility treatment is as successful as possible:

 - Monitor your fertility regularly.
 It’s essential to have an understanding of your menstrual cycle prior to undergoing any fertility procedure.
-Ovulation trackers like our new Mira Plus fertility tracker can help you measure the concentration of hormones in your urine, allowing you to pinpoint exactly when in your cycle you are at your most fertile.
+Ovulation trackers like Mira fertility tracker can help you measure the concentration of hormones in your urine, allowing you to pinpoint exactly when in your cycle you are at your most fertile.
 You will want to use a fertility tracker for at least one full cycle prior to attempting at-home artificial insemination so you can estimate when you will be most fertile for the procedure.

 - Understand the legal risks.
 Reproductive law specialist Melissa Brisman told The New Republic that most states require artificial insemination to occur under the supervision of a licensed medical professional in order to fully terminate a donor’s parental rights.
 If you are using a donor’s sperm for at-home artificial insemination, you may want to consider drawing up legal documents or keeping records of any payment and communication between yourself and the donor in order to protect your parental rights.
 Going through an organization that protects your legal rights while obtaining a sperm donor sample may also help.
 Consult a lawyer if you are especially uncertain about the ethics of at-home insemination.